starnowski/posmulten/configuration-parent/configuration-jar/src/main/resources/configuration-yaml-interpreter-readme.txt

 |#equals_current_tenant_identifier_function_name |  String  |   No    |   No  |   Name of the function name that checks if passed identifier is the same as the current tenant identifier. |
 |#set_current_tenant_identifier_as_default_value_for_tenant_column_in_all_tables |  Boolean  |   No    |   Yes  |   Generate a statement that sets a default value for the tenant column in all tables. |

-## Setting a list of invalid tenant identifier values
+[1m## Setting a list of invalid tenant identifier values[22m

-The valid_tenant_value_constraint object is used to configure constraint that will be added to all tenant column in all tables.
+The [1mvalid_tenant_value_constraint[22m object is used to configure constraint that will be added to all tenant column in all tables.
 Constraint keeps tenant column value valid.

 | Property name |   Type    |   Required    |   Nullable    |   Description |